XCurrency/BlockDX/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package blocknetdxd/blocknetdx-qt for Debian-based Linux systems.
-If you compile blocknetdxd/blocknetdx-qt yourself, there are some useful files here.
+This directory contains files used to package xc3dxd/xc3dx-qt for Debian-based Linux systems.
+If you compile xc3dxd/xc3dx-qt yourself, there are some useful files here.

-## blocknetdx: URI support ##
+## xc3dx: URI support ##

-blocknetdx-qt.desktop  (Gnome / Open Desktop)
+xc3dx-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install blocknetdx-qt.desktop
+	sudo desktop-file-install xc3dx-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your blocknetdxqt binary to `/usr/bin` and the `../../share/pixmaps/blocknetdx128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your xc3dxqt binary to `/usr/bin` and the `../../share/pixmaps/xc3dx128.png` to `/usr/share/pixmaps`

-blocknetdx-qt.protocol (KDE)
+xc3dx-qt.protocol (KDE)